Domains of commutative C*-subalgebras: Continuity

 We can now characterize the way-below relation on $\CC(A)$ in operator-algebraic terms.

-\begin{prop} The following are equivalent for a C*-algebra $A$ and $B,C\in\CC(A)$: \begin{enumerate} \item[(1)] $B\ll C$; \item[(2)] $B\in\K(\CC)$ and $B\subseteq C$; \item[(3)] $B$ is finite-dimensional and $B\subseteq C$. \end{enumerate} \end{prop} \begin{proof} By Proposition \ref{prop:finitedimiscompact}, $B$ is finite-dimensional if and only if $B$ is compact, which proves the equivalence between (2) and (3).
+\begin{proposition} The following are equivalent for a C*-algebra $A$ and $B,C\in\CC(A)$: \begin{enumerate} \item[(1)] $B\ll C$; \item[(2)] $B\in\K(\CC)$ and $B\subseteq C$; \item[(3)] $B$ is finite-dimensional and $B\subseteq C$. \end{enumerate} \end{proposition} \begin{proof} By Proposition \ref{prop:finitedimiscompact}, $B$ is finite-dimensional if and only if $B$ is compact, which proves the equivalence between (2) and (3).
 It is almost trivial that (2) implies (1) by unfolding definitions.
-For (1) $\Rightarrow$ (3), assume $B\subseteq C$ but $B$ infinite-dimensional.
+For (1) $\Rightarrow$ (3), assume $B\ll C$, which implies $B\subseteq C$.
+For a contradiction, assume that $B$ is infinite-dimensional.
 Without loss of generality we may assume that $C=C(X)$ for the spectrum $X$ of $C$.
 Lemma~\ref{lem:topologicalconditionoffinitedimensionalsubalgebra} gives $p\in X$ with $B\nsubseteq C_{\overline U}$ for each open neighbourhood $U \subseteq X$ of $p$.
 Consider the family

 By Lemma~\ref{lem:directedfamilygeneratedbylocalneighbourhoods}, this is a directed family in $\CC(A)$ with supremum $C(X)$.
 However, $B$ is not contained in any member of the family, and so cannot be way below $C=C(X)$. \end{proof}